 The Branch Transformation Toolkit provides a number of tools that support the development of applications.
-All the tools are plug-ins of WebSphere Studio Application Developer or WebSphere Studio Application Developer Integration Edition.
-Note that some functions of the Graphical Builder are only available when you are using the Integration Edition of WebSphere Studio Application Developer.
+All the tools are plug-ins of of Rational[®] Application Developer (RAD) and WebSphere Integration Developer (WID).
+Note that some functions of the Graphical Builder are only available when you are using WebSphere Integration Developer.

-The Graphical Builder provides a set of tools to define entities required by applications, and distribute the runtime files.
-The Graphical Builder provides a development environment throughout the development cycle of toolkit applications.
-It also acts as a portal from where you can start other tools that the toolkit provides.
+The Graphical Builder provides a set of functions to define entities required by applications, and distribute the runtime files.
+It also acts as a portal from where the application developers can start other tools that the toolkit provides.

-The CHA Editor and Formatter Editor provide user-friendly interfaces for creating or maintaining the definitions needed by the applications in the application logic layer.
+The CHA Editor and Formatter Editor provide user-friendly interfaces for creating or maintaining the definitions needed by the CHA and the Formatter.
+Both of CHA Editor and the Formatter Editor provide the features of the validation and the synchronization when there is any change happening in either tool.